-Barnabas has helped pay the medical bills of Laurice, an elderly Palestinian Christian woman living in Lebanon Project reference: PR1533 (Needy Christians in Lebanon) Safe meeting place for Central Asia converts given new lease of life A worship hall at a centre used for church retreats in Muslim-majority Central Asia has been repaired with Barnabas funding.
+Barnabas has helped pay the medical bills of Laurice, an elderly Palestinian Christian woman living in Lebanon.
+Project Reference: PR1533 (Needy Christians in Lebanon) Safe Meeting Place for Central Asia Converts Given New Lease of Life \$9,428 A worship hall at a center used for church retreats in Muslim-majority Central Asia has been repaired with Barnabas funding.
 The hall, owned by a registered church, is a safe meeting place for thousands of converts from Islam who are members of unregistered churches.
-The leaking roof was replaced, new flooring laid and the building redecorated.
+The leaking roof was replaced, new flooring laid, and the building redecorated.
 Air conditioning will allow it to be used all year.
-Our church partner says the project will expand the capacity of the centre and benefit the whole Church.
+Our church partner says the project will expand the capacity of the center and benefit the whole Church.

-Church volunteers carried out much of the hall renovation themselves
+Church volunteers carried out much of the hall renovation themselves.

-Project reference: PR1424 (Church Buildings in Central Asia) Strengthened and encouraged.
+Project Reference: PR1424 (Church Buildings in Central Asia) Strengthened and encouraged.
 This is what we often hear from Christians who have received support from Barnabas Aid.
 Thank you for making this possible.
-Here are just a few examples of the many ways we have recently helped persecuted and pressurised Christians.
+Here are just a few examples of the many ways we have recently helped persecuted and pressurized Christians.

-\$117,864

-\$8.079

-\$92,318
+\$58,165

+\$74,288

-Christians fleeing attacks by Islamist militants in northern Cameroon have been given help by Barnabas to become self-sufficient.
+Help for Christians Displaced by Jihadi Attacks in Cameroon Christians fleeing attacks by Islamist militants in northern Cameroon have been given help by Barnabas to become self-sufficient.
 One hundred Christian widows received ingredients to make bean fritters to sell, and 100 young women were given 50 sewing machines to start businesses in pairs.
 "God has answered my prayers," said one of the young women.
 "This will help me pay for my schooling and that of my little sister."
-Under the same initiative 1,327 Christian families (7,962 people) received food and hygiene items.
+Under the same initiative 1.327 Christian families (7,962 people) received food and hygiene items.

-Pairs of Cameroonian Christian women receive their new sewing machines Project reference: 07-1363 (Victims of Violence in Cameroon) Christian refugees in Jordan thank you for food.gives boxes Jordanian Christians and Christian refugees from Yemen, Syria and Iraq send their thanks and prayers to Barnabas supporters for providing them with food.gives boxes filled with food.
-The refugees have fled conflict and persecution in their homelands to Jordan, where they are among hundreds of thousands of refugees.
-Refugees are not allowed to work and the majority of Christian refugees rely solely on aid from churches and NGOs.
-Barnabas shipped a 20-ft container of food. gives boxes to Jordan from the UK.
+Pairs of Cameroonian Christian women receive their new sewing machines.

+Project Reference: 07-1363 (Victims of Violence in Cameroon) Christian Refugees in Jordan Thank You for Food Boxes \$5,090 Jordanian Christians and Christian refugees from Yemen, Syria and Iraq send their thanks and prayers to Barnabas supporters for providing them with food.gives boxes filled with food.
+They have fled conflict and persecution in their homelands to Jordan, where they are among hundreds of thousands of refugees.
+Refugees are not allowed to work and Christian refugees rely solely on aid from churches and NGOs.
+Barnabas shipped a 20-ft container of food gives boxes to Jordan from the U.K. and another container from the U.S.

 A young Yemeni Christian refugee receives a filled food.gives box for his family.
-The Yemeni refugees are converts from Islam Project reference: PR1555 (food.gives) God's light shines as repairs are made to Pakistan hospital "The light of God with which we reach the people will keep on shining.
+The Yemeni refugees are converts from Islam.
+Project Reference: PR1555 (food.gives) God's Light Shines as Repairs are Made to Pakistan Hospital "The light of God with which we reach the people will keep on shining.
 Thank you."
-The words of a spokesman for Tank Christian Hospital in Pakistan after Barnabas funded repairs to the hospital, its church and Sunday school hall following devastating floods between July and September 2022.
+The words of a spokesman for Tank Christian Hospital in Pakistan after Barnabas funded repairs to the hospital, its church and Sunday school hall following devastating floods in September 2022.
 We also replaced damaged medicines and equipment.
 The minority Christian community has been encouraged to see the structural repairs carried out quickly.
-"The hospital does not look damaged, rather it looks regenerated," explained a Christian health worker.
+"The hospital does not look damaged, rather it looks regenerated," explaimed a Christian health worker.

-A workman resurfaces a section of the damaged hospital roof Project reference: 41-919 (Christian flood victims in Pakistan)
+A workman resurfaces a section of the damaged hospital roof Project Reference: 41-919 (Christian Flood Victims in Pakistan)